 So now is the time to think about planting your late year veggie garden.

-20. Whatever you choose to plant, remember that newly sprouting seedlings don't do well in heat.
-Make sure you water often - at least once a day when the sun is at its hottest.
-Water in the early morning or evening, when plants are in the shade.
+16. Whatever you choose to plant, remember that newly sprouting seedlings don't do well in heat.
+Keep them in shade and make sure you water often - at least once a day when the sun is at its hottest.
+Watering in the early morning or evening is best.

 One of the main examples is the humble dandelion.
 In Italy, dandelion plants are sold in garden centres because their benefits are widely known.

 With almost no fat and an excellent source of Vitamins A, B, C and D, not to mention potassium, iron and calcium, they're excellent as a health aid for your flock(2).